cloudflare/cloudflare-docs/content/r2/platform/S3 Compatibility/s3-compatibility.md

 ## How to read this page

-Each operations section will include a table of implemented and a table of unimplemented APIs.
-Refer the feature column of each table to review which specific features of the API have been implemented and which are not.
+Each operations section will include two tables: one of implemented APIs and one of unimplemented APIs.
+Refer the feature column of each table to review which specific features of the API have been implemented and which have not.

 ✅ Feature Implemented
 ❌ Feature Not Implemented